appsecpipeline/AppSecPipeline-Specification/reference/specification.md

 * _SAST run_ - A pipeline run whose target is an application's code base
 * _DAST run_ - A pipeline run whose target is a running application
 * Vulnerability Repository - a location where all the issues found by a pipeline run are stored for reporting, metrics and other purposes.
+* _Pipeline Item_ - An item of work in the AppSec Pipeline done by a specified container image to achieve a goal
+* * e.g. Run a tool against a target, clone source from a Git repo, submit results to the REST API of a vuln repository, transform tool output to a usable format, ...

 ### Key states of AppSec Pipelines